The Farmer Who Went Full Commander Mode — Modern Paraphrase | nocap.bible

 "Who said that?
 Bring those men so we can put them to death."

-But Saul — fresh off the biggest military victory Israel had seen in ages — chose over revenge:
+But Saul — fresh off the biggest military victory had seen in ages — chose over revenge:

 "Not a single person will be put to death today, because today the Lord has worked salvation in Israel."